A closer look at a Seller’s Market

 What is a Sellers Real Estate market and what does it mean to you when you’re selling a home or buying a home.
 How can you tell if you’re in a Sellers Real Estate Market?
 It’s important to understand the type of market that we’re in whether you’re a Seller or a Buyer of a home.
 “How can it affect me in my Real Estate transaction?” – a common question that my customers ask me.

 You’ll find most cities across South Florida to be experiencing a Seller’s Market.
 Here in Coral Springs Florida, we are in a Seller’s Market.
 Typically, a Seller’s Market shows available homes for sale to be less than a 6 months supply which is determined by prior month’s home sales relative to homes currently for sale.
-As I most recently reported, there was roughly a 2 months supply of homes here in Coral Springs.
-This is referred to as the Absorption rate; when homes are listed for sale (active), how long will these homes take to sell based upon prior closed sales.
-What does it take for them to get absorbed, so to speak.
+As I most recently reported, there was roughly a 2 month’s supply of homes here in Coral Springs; when homes are listed for sale (active), how long will these homes take to sell based upon prior closed sales.

 Okay, so we’re in a Sellers Real Estate Market; “Why do I need to know, Why should I care and What do I need to know about it?”
 Here is what I tell my customers: